What is a high-deductible health plan (HDHP)?

 HDHPs have specific guidelines in terms of allowable deductibles and out-of-pocket costs.
 These are adjusted annually by the IRS, although there have been some years when there were no changes.

-But not all plans that fall within these dollar limit guidelines are HDHPs, since HDHPs also cannot pay for non-preventive services before the enrollee has met the deductible.
-So a plan with a $5,000 deductible would fail to be an HDHP if it also offers $25 copays for office visits before the deductible is met (as opposed to having the enrollee pay the full cost of the office visit and count it toward the deductible).
+But not all plans that fall within the dollar-limit guidelines for deductibles and out-of-pocket maximums are HDHPs, since HDHPs also cannot pay for non-preventive services before the enrollee has met the deductible.
+So a plan with a $5,000 deductible and $8,000 out-of-pocket maximum would fail to be an HDHP if it also offers $25 copays for office visits before the deductible is met (as opposed to having the enrollee pay the full cost of the office visit and count it toward the deductible).

 What are the contribution limits for an HSA?